ibm-cloud-docs/power-iaas/faq.md

 - **Shared capped**: shared, but resources do not expand beyond the requested capacity (used mostly for licensing)
 - **Dedicated**: resources are allocated for a specific client (used for specific third-party considerations)

 The core-to-virtual core ratio is 1:1.
 For shared processors, fractional cores round up to the nearest whole number.
 For example, 1.25 cores equal 2 virtual cores.
-For more information, see [How does shared processor performance compare to dedicated processors](https://community.ibm.com/community/user/power/blogs/pete-heyrman1/2020/06/16/how-does-shared-processor-performance-compare-to-d?CommunityKey=71e6bb8a-5b34-44da-be8b-277834a183b0&tab=recentcommunityblogsdashboard){: external}, [Pricing for IBM {{site.data.keyword.powerSys_notm}} Private Cloud](/docs/power-iaas?topic=power-iaas-pricing-private-cloud)), and [Pricing for {{site.data.keyword.powerSys_notm}} on cloud](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).
+For more information, see [How does shared processor performance compare to dedicated processors](https://community.ibm.com/community/user/power/blogs/pete-heyrman1/2020/06/16/how-does-shared-processor-performance-compare-to-d?CommunityKey=71e6bb8a-5b34-44da-be8b-277834a183b0&tab=recentcommunityblogsdashboard){: external}, [Pricing for IBM {{site.data.keyword.powerSys_notm}} Private Cloud](/docs/power-iaas?topic=power-iaas-pricing-private-cloud)), and [Pricing for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).

 |Dedicated processors|
 |:-----------------|